 Create a Chinese lantern-like candle holder by decorating a glass jar with red tissue paper and acrylic paint!

 A modern take on Cherry blossoms and tangerines which are traditional symbols during Chinese New Year.
 Blossoms are for new beginnings, and tangerines are for luck and prosperity.

-Enjoy some red and gold themed sensory play inspired by Chinese New Year
+Enjoy some red and gold-themed sensory play inspired by the Chinese New Year

 A cute and simple Chinese fan craft that’s super simple to set up and uses a fun way to paint without a paintbrush!

 Gift Money to kids with these DIY Lucky Red Envelopes.

 Wish you make a fortune.”
 Celebrate Chinese New Year with this fun and festive paper lantern craft that is made using a paper plate and some supplies from the dollar store.